ULL-ESIT-PL/babel-learning/doc/visiting.md

-declared  a  at line  2  col  11 declared  b  at line  2  col  13 declared  c  at line  2  col  23 referenced  a  at line  2  col  33 referenced  b  at line  2  col  35 referenced  f  at line  3  col  0 referenced  x  at line  3  col  2 referenced  y  at line  3  col  4
+declared  a  at line  2  col  11 declared  b  at line  2  col  13 declared  c  at line  2  col  23 referenced  w  at line  2  col  26 referenced  a  at line  2  col  36 referenced  b  at line  2  col  38 referenced  f  at line  3  col  0 referenced  x  at line  3  col  2 referenced  y  at line  3  col  4
 ```

+## t.isReferenced

 Alternatively, we can call `t.isReferenced` with the node and the parent node as arguments: